pskrillz/front-end-challenges/lesson-3/README.md

 ### Key Concepts

-- Given a layout, replicate it using CSS.
+- Given a layout comp, replicate it using HTML & CSS.

 ## Links